 What to do instead

 If you are unsure, choose the safer option.
-Walk earlier, walk later, shorten the route, stick to grass or shaded ground, and bring water.
+Walk earlier, walk later, shorten the route, stick to grass or shaded ground, and bring water — a portable dog water bottle with a built-in bowl makes this easy.
+For dogs that need to be outside in the heat, a dog cooling vest can help manage their temperature.
 There is no harm in missing one walk if conditions are not right.

 You can also read our guide on the best time to walk your dog in summer, check how hot pavement can be for dogs, and learn the warning signs of heatstroke in dogs.